RadixSeven/WesTube/README.md

 # Broad plan

 Since this is currently a manual process, I intend to create individual, tiny Python programs to automate each step — allowing me to incrementally incorporate them into the manual workflow as I complete each one and leading to good encapsulation.
 I plan to use JSON to communicate between the stages of the pipeline (primarily because it is in the Python standard library).
 I was thinking of using `pydantic` to specify the JSON, so I can ensure that the reader and writer program are using the same definition.
 I also want to make sure that I don't forget to add error handling (e.g., "failed because could not find any faces in the input video file ...") to the communication format.

+I will no longer be trying to create a single executable (at least not at the beginning).
+Or make a system useful for someone else.
+I get 95% of the value by automating my chore into a single command.

 # Implementation plan

 This is copied from my "Automate WES YouTube" page in LogSeq. 🍀Hopefully, I'll update it regularly.🍀

-(When pasting, replace `- [ ]` with `- [ ]` and `- DONE` with `- [x]`)
+(When pasting, replace `- TODO` with `- [ ]` and `- DONE` with `- [x]`)

+- [ ] Get the sound alignment research code working.
+I'll start with [SyncNet](https://github.com/joonson/syncnet_python) but may move to [MTDVocaLiST](https://github.com/xjchenGit/MTDVocaLiST) if performance is not good enough.
+MTDVocaLiST requires more complex pre-processing for the face extraction.
+(At least they require the FAN model, but they are following WAV2Lip.
+And the FAN model looks like it just uses yet another simpler model to do the bounding box generation and then generates the facial features from there.)
 - [ ] Write sound alignment calculator program - it needs to output JSON for downstream program use - JSON format should include error handling
 - [ ] Write sound alignment adjustment program - it should read the JSON from the alignment calculator
 - [ ] Install and use WhisperX to generate time-coded transcripts with speakers